lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="144405196" title="The Worlds I See" name="books/2023/the-worlds-i-see.jpg" width="200" >}}

-This pulled me in immediately.
-The pitch of the book was great for someone like me.
-Chinese immigrant coming of age story mixed with forefront of AI scientist.
+The pitch of the book was great for me.
+Chinese immigrant coming of age story mixed with forefront of AI scientist life.
 Count me in.

 But there's more than that to this book.
 The writing has that strength and clarity you come across very rarely.
 It's well-educated, rich language without any hint of elitism.
-Now that I think about it, last I had this exact feeling was also a "non-pro” writer.
-"When breathe becomes air”, unrelated but magnificent read (triggering topic though).
+Now that I think about it, last I had this exact feeling was also a "non-pro" writer.
+"When breathe becomes air”, unrelated but magnificent read (Thank you Anjali for landing me this book.
+Miss talking to you!).

 {{</ book >}}